We use cookies to provide you with better service. By using the service, you consent to the use of cookies.

 4. Sushi

-5. What Is Uni?
+5. What is Uni?
 Types, Seasons, and Recommended Sushi Restaurants

-What Is Uni?
+What is Uni?
 Types, Seasons, and Recommended Sushi Restaurants

-What Is Uni?
+What is Uni?
 Types, Seasons, and Recommended Sushi Restaurants

 The OMAKASE editorial team, an official Michelin partner, explores Japan’s uni (sea urchin) and the top sushi restaurants serving this delicacy.